top of page

 Location: Three programs available at New Mexico State University, University of Colorado Boulder, and the University of North Carolina Chapel Hill

-Eligibility: Open to high school juniors between 15 and 19 years of age, who have completed the prerequisites
+Eligibility: High school juniors between 15 and 19 years of age who have completed the prerequisites

-Does determining the orbit of an asteroid sound like an enticing summer project?
-SSP’s astrophysics track gives you the opportunity to do just that.
+Does determining the orbit of an asteroid sound like an exciting summer project?
+SSP’s astrophysics track allows you to work on such projects.
 In teams of three, you will learn celestial coordinates to select a near-Earth asteroid, observe it through a telescope, and use programming to calculate its orbit.
-It’s a prestigious program to have your record but the 10% acceptance rate does make it hard to get into.
+This is a prestigious program to have on your resume, but the 10% acceptance rate does make it challenging to get in.
+To learn more about this program, check out our complete guide here.

 Location: Online

-Eligibility: Open to juniors and seniors with a passion for physics and math, more prerequisites can be found here
+Eligibility: Juniors and seniors, prerequisites can be found here

-Organized by a Canadian non-profit, you are still eligible for this intensive physics program as an international student.
-Although concentrating on theoretical physics, it does offer a look at topics like quantum mechanics, special relativity, cosmology, general relativity, and black holes.
-The structure consists of independent work, interactive online sessions, simple experiments conducted at home, and sessions on career insight.
+Organized by a Canadian non-profit, this intensive physics program is open to students internationally.
+Although concentrating on theoretical physics, it also offers a look at topics such as quantum mechanics, special relativity, cosmology, general relativity, and black holes.
+The program consists of independent work, interactive online sessions, simple home experiments, and career sessions.

 Location: Franklin and Marshall College, Lancaster, Pennsylvania

-Eligibility: Open to students between grades 7 and 11 who have Advanced CTY-level math scores
+Eligibility: Students between grades 7 and 11 who have Advanced CTY-level math scores

-CTY’s astrophysics course will cover a wide array of topics within the field and is ideal for a broad understanding of the subject.
-You will learn about the constituents of the universe and how to construct patterns between them, study how physics influences the life cycle of stars, interpret the Hertzsprung-Russell diagram, use mathematical computations to study astrophysics theories and more.
+CTY’s astrophysics course covers a wide array of topics within the field and is ideal for gaining a broad understanding of the subject.
+You will learn about the constituents of the universe and how to construct patterns between them, study how physics influences the life cycle of stars, interpret the Hertzsprung-Russell diagram, use mathematical computations to study astrophysics theories, and more.

 Location: University of Pennsylvania

-Peter Harnish, the instructor of this program, says it is meant to guide students past memorization and test prep into a deeper understanding of physics.
-It’s best to choose this program if you’re okay with learning astrophysics as part of a broader curriculum including mechanics, electromagnetism, and quantum dynamics.
-Your learning will be via lectures, activities, projects and valuable research talks given by Penn faculty members.
+This program is designed to guide students beyond memorization and test preparation into a deeper understanding of physics.
+Choose this program if you want to learn astrophysics as part of a broader curriculum including mechanics, electromagnetism, and quantum dynamics.
+Your learning will be facilitated through lectures, activities, projects, and research talks presented by faculty members from Penn.

 Location: Mt.
 Lemmon Observatory

-Application deadline: Applicants accepted on a first-come, first-served basis from the beginning of March
+Application deadline: Rolling admissions from the beginning of March

 Eligibility: Open to students between the ages of 14 and 18

-A wholly immersive experience, this summer camp will take you on a seven day camp under the stars!
-You will be housed at Mount Lemmon Station Observatory and be given access to its telescopes to complete one or more individual research projects.
+This summer camp is a seven-day learning experience under the stars!
+You will be housed at the Mount Lemmon Station Observatory and have access to its telescopes to complete one or more individual research projects.
 Previous research activities have included astronomical photography, spectroscopy, electronic photometry, and CCD imaging.
-Bear in mind that the program accepts 20 students and had a 30% acceptance rate in 2022.
+Bear in mind that the program accepts only 20 students and has had a 30% acceptance rate in the past.

 Stephen is one of the founders of Lumiere and a Harvard College graduate.
 He founded Lumiere as a PhD student at Harvard Business School.
 Lumiere is a selective research program where students work 1-1 with a research mentor to develop an independent research paper.